 If you have a dog under 14 weeks, you’ll start in Puppy Kindergarten, where your puppy will learn it’s fun to be brave and have new experiences.
-At 16 weeks, you and your puppy can transfer to our Puppy Elementary class and continue socialization and work on becoming a S.T.A.R puppy.
+At 15 – 16 weeks, you and your puppy will be transferred to our Puppy Elementary class and continue socialization and work on becoming a S.T.A.R puppy.
 Dogs can remain in Puppy Elementary class until 6 months of age.
 To find out more, visit our class page for Puppy Classes.

 Any dog 4 months of age or older can join our Foundation Manners classes, where basic manners and skills are strengthened through two levels of training – Good Dog and Super Dog.
-Each Foundation Manners class is organized around a theme covering 4 obedience skills.
+Each Foundation Manners class is organized around 6 primary manners skills, including loose leash walking, recalls and sit/stays.
 You and your dog work through the steps for each behavior until you can achieve either Good Dog or Super Dog Skills.